KarimCoding/JY901sensor/README.md

 python-sip-dev.
 They are available through ubuntu's synaptic or package manager.

-You will need to compile it using the following command: g++ -o readAndSave readAndSave.cpp -L/usr/local/lib -lserial -lpthread
+The "Angle output" folder contain the code for writing the Angle output packet, and the "Time output" folder contain the code for writing the time of the packet.

+To compile the codes you need to be in the folder that you want to use and write into the command : make

-You may need to change the "/usr/local/lib" to where you installed seriallib on your machine.
+**You may need to change the "/usr/local/lib" to where you installed seriallib on your machine.